algorandfoundation/specs/dev/TEAL.md

 For one-argument ops, `X` is the last element on the stack, which is typically replaced by a new value.

-For two-argument ops, `A` is the previous element on the stack and `B` is the last element on the stack.
+For two-argument ops, `A` is the penultimate element on the stack and `B` is the top of the stack.
 These typically result in popping A and B from the stack and pushing the result.

+For three-argument ops, `A` is the element two below the top, `B` is the penultimate stack element and `C` is the top of the stack.
+These operatiosn typically pop A, B, and C from the stack and push the result.

 | Op | Description |
 | --- | --- |